rponcepore/Kronos/README.md

 - Jacob Horton

 ## Configuration
 This repo employs multiple makefiles based on what you are trying to do.
-Run "make <args>" to acocmplish the following:
+Run "make <args>" to accomplish the following:

-- `front` will rebuild the front
+- `make front` will rebuild the front
-- `back` will check, build, test, and check vulnerabilities through cargo
+- `make back` will check, build, test, and check vulnerabilities through cargo
 - `make` will conduct a full project rebuild, and is equivalent to running `make front` and `make back`
-- `clean` will remove any generated binaries
+- `make clean` will remove any generated binaries

 ## Testing
 To launch a test-only instance of the frontend without backend DB support, run: